PaddlePaddle/Paddle/paddle/fluid/inference/tests/api/int8_mkldnn_quantization.md

 # INT8 MKL-DNN quantization

 This document describes how to use Paddle inference Engine to convert the FP32 model to INT8 model on following 7 models: ResNet-50, ResNet-101, MobileNet-V1, MobileNet-V2, VGG16, VGG19 and GoogleNet.
-We provide the instructions on enabling INT8 MKL-DNN quantization in Paddle inference and show all the 7 models' results in accuracy and performance.
+We provide the instructions on enabling INT8 MKL-DNN quantization in Paddle inference and show the accuracy and performance results of all 7 models.

 ## 0. Install PaddlePaddle
 Follow PaddlePaddle [installation instruction](http://www.paddlepaddle.org/documentation/docs/en/1.4/beginners_guide/install/index_en.html) to install PaddlePaddle.
 If you [build from source](https://github.com/PaddlePaddle/FluidDoc/blob/develop/doc/fluid/beginners_guide/install/compile/compile_Ubuntu_en.md), please use the following cmake arguments.